zyh001/WindowsSpyBlocker/README.md

 ## How ?

-I use a QEMU virtual machines on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :
+I use QEMU virtual machines on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :

 * Windows 10 Pro 64bits with automatic updates enabled.
 * Windows 8.1 Pro 64bits with automatic updates enabled.